Arizona Wildcats held without a TD at No. 6 Oregon, suffer fifth straight loss

 After another Arizona drive fizzled, Oregon drove to the UA 1.
 But the Wildcats held.
 Jalen Harris, Colin Schooler and others stuffed CJ Verdell for a 1-yard loss on third-and-goal.
 Camden Lewis then missed a 20-yard field-goal attempt.

-Tate entered the game at this point, and his 21-yard scramble on third-and-15 moved the Wildcats near midfield.
+Tate entered the game at that point, and his 21-yard scramble on third-and-15 moved the Wildcats near midfield.
 But the drive stalled, giving Oregon a chance to expand its lead.

 The Ducks advanced to their 47 and ran a double-reverse flea-flicker.
 Juwan Johnson ran past Roland-Wallace down the left sideline, and Herbert hit him for a 53-yard touchdown to make it 21-0 with 5:09 left in the first half.